Serbian Citizenship Through Ancestry — No Residency Required

 - Criminal record clearance — from country of residence

 All non-Serbian documents must be apostilled and translated into Serbian by a certified court interpreter.
-Relocation Serbia manages translation through our offices.
+We manage translation through our offices.

 - Serbian ancestor's birth certificate — from Serbian archives